tdhadfield/M2R_RMT_FTS/README.md

 ## Introduction to Random Matrix Theory

 What is a Random Matrix?
+Random variables.
+Uniform and Normal (Gaussian) distribution.
+Expectation, Variance, Covariance, Correlation.
+Sums of Gaussians.

 ## Introduction to Financial Time Series